AdamSobieski/Argumentation/README.md

 ## Introduction

-### Abstract Templating
+### Abstract Templates

-This argumentation framework utilizes abstract templating.
+This argumentation framework utilizes abstract templates.
 In abstract templating, a `TemplateGenerator` provides a sequence of `Parameters`, each of which can be bound to a value, these altogether utilized when producing a `TemplateGenerated`.

 ```python
 TPARAMETER = TypeVar("TPARAMETER", bound=Parameter, default=Parameter)